Middle school years are an important time for the development of critical thinking and problem-solving strategies.

 ENGLISH 6A

 In this course, students will read and analyze informational texts.
-These texts take many different forms, including biographies, personal accounts of events, instructional documents, film reviews, and persuasive letters.
-The course’s reading selections demonstrate ways to understand explicit and implicit information, central ideas, and key details, and claims and arguments, among other ideas and concepts.
+These texts take many forms, including biographies, personal accounts of events, instructional documents, film reviews, and persuasive letters.
+The course’s reading selections demonstrate ways to understand explicit and implicit information, central ideas, key details, and claims and arguments, among other ideas and concepts.
 Over the course, students will read the novel The Road by Jack London.
 They will also examine informational texts to better their understanding of the science behind sunsets, the lives of several important historical figures, the history of the Olympics, and the process of flotation used by archaeologists, among other topics.

 ENGLISH 6B